jay78-oon/linux-journal/bandit.md

 ```

 **Purpose:**
-Log in to a remote server.
+Log in to a remote server

 **Password for Level 1:**
 `bandit0`